DynamicDataMindset/Bank-Churn-Streamlit-Dashboard-Analysis/README.md

 ## 🤝 Contributing

-This project was developed as part of a data science internship.
-Contributions are welcome!
+This project was developed as part of the **Hex Softwares Data Science Internship Program**.

+While this is primarily an internship project, feedback and suggestions are welcome!
+Feel free to:

+- Open issues for bugs or suggestions
+- Fork the repository for your own learning
+- Share your improvements or variations

 ### How to Contribute